jonnyhuck/huckathon.org/index.md

 ### Mapping a building

-To map buildings, follow the same method but instead of using **Circularise** simply follow the outline of the building and then select **'Building'** instead of ‘Hut’ from the bar on the left.
+To map buildings, follow the same method but instead of using **Circularise**, use **Square** (to square off the corners).
+Simply follow the outline of the building and then select **'Building'** instead of ‘Hut’ from the bar on the left.

 ### Mapping a Road/Track